Manim Development Process#

 This will ensure during development that each of your commits is properly formatted against our linter and formatters,

 You are now ready to work on Manim!

-Checkout your local repository’s master branch and pull the latest changes from ManimCommunity,
+Checkout your local repository’s main branch and pull the latest changes from ManimCommunity,

 upstream, into your local repository:

-git checkout master git pull --rebase upstream master
+git checkout main git pull --rebase upstream main

-Create a branch for the changes you want to work on rather than working off of master:
+Create a branch for the changes you want to work on rather than working off of your local main branch:

 git checkout -b <new branch name> upstream/main

-This ensures you can easily update your local repository’s master with the first step and switch branches to work on multiple features.
+This ensures you can easily update your local repository’s main with the first step and switch branches to work on multiple features.